nongio/screencomposer/README.md

 </figure>

 ## Is it usable?
-Yes, you can try it out, though it is not ready for daily usage.
+Yes-ish, you can try it out, though it is not ready for daily usage.
 The project is still in the early stages of development, and many features are missing.
 The project is not yet packaged for any distribution, so you'll need to build it yourself.
 Following a draft roadmap of features and improvements.

 ## Features / Roadmap

 ### Basic window management
 - [x] move windows
 - [x] resize windows